 We believe that our existing cash and cash equivalents and our cash flows from operating activities will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
 In the future, we may attempt to raise additional capital through the sale of additional equity or debt financing.
-In connection with our acquisition of Feedonomics, we paid \$32.5 million in cash at the first anniversary of closing and are obligated to make a payment of up to \$32.5 million to be paid at the second anniversary of closing or upon the earlier achievement of certain milestones.
-We may elect to make the second anniversary payment partially or entirely in shares of our common stock in lieu of cash.
-If we choose to issue stock to settle the remaining payment, we will be required to register these shares with the Securities and Exchange Commission.
-The sale of additional equity would be dilutive to our stockholders.
+In connection with our acquisition of Feedonomics, we paid \$32.5 million in cash at the first anniversary of closing and in July 2023, we made the final payment of \$32.5 million under this agreement and made that in cash.
 Additional debt financing could result in increased debt service obligations and more restrictive financial and operational covenants.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results and financial condition could be adversely affected.
 From time to time, we may seek to repurchase, redeem or otherwise retire our convertible notes through cash repurchases and/or exchanges for equity securities, in open market repurchases, privately negotiated transactions, tender offers or otherwise.
 Such repurchases, redemptions or other transactions, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions, and other factors.
 The amounts involved may be material.
 We do not have any material off-balance sheet arrangements that we expect would materially affect our liquidity and capital resources.